 Sara Ödmark, Consultant Manager for Compliance Excellence in Uppsala provides more insights about PlantVision in Uppsala…

-“We work with all organizations across the life science spectrum, from service providers to development and manufacturing companies, covering Pharma, Biotech, MedTech, IVD and eHealth.
+“We work with all organizations across the Life Science spectrum, from service providers to development and manufacturing companies, covering Pharma, Biotech, MedTech, IVD and Healthcare.
 Typically, our customers are looking for expertise to help carry out daily compliance operations, or to drive some kind of transition, for example, digitalization or data integrity initiatives.

 We focus on working in partnership with customers – in the sense of always being adaptable and optimizing support to meet the customer’s needs.
 We work either individually or in delivery teams, so we can achieve a tailored fit to the customer’s organization and goals.
 PlantVision as a whole, operates as a large family, where everyone is connected, so we can always bring in and combine expertise from any area of the company.”